medishen/gland/docs/documents/overview.md

 4. **Integrated Logger**: `gland` comes with an integrated logger from the `@medishn/gland-logger` package, allowing for seamless logging with customizable log levels.
 Whether logging to the console or implementing more advanced logging strategies, the logger provides robust support for tracking and debugging.

-5. **SQL Database Support**: `gland` natively integrates with SQL databases (MySQL, PostgreSQL, MariaDB) via `@medishn/gland-qiu`.
-This query runner supports database interaction and simplifies common operations with SQL databases, making it easier to connect, query, and manage your database.

-6. **Configuration through `.confmodule`**: The framework provides an easy-to-use configuration system that allows you to load routes, configure logging levels, and set middleware through a configuration module.
-This approach ensures flexibility and scalability for projects of any size.

-7. **Task Queue**: `gland` includes an internal task queue system, allowing asynchronous tasks to be handled efficiently.
-This is ideal for handling complex tasks in the background without blocking the main event loop.

-8. **Performance-Focused**: Optimized for performance, `gland` can process a high volume of requests with minimal overhead.
+5. **Performance-Focused**: Optimized for performance, `gland` can process a high volume of requests with minimal overhead.
 Recent benchmarks show exceptional performance with low average response times, even under heavy loads.

 ## Use Cases